 We recommend using index.html for your website homepage.

-ref: Name of the branch or tag whose files will be used to publish the static website.
-This is an optional parameter.
+ref: Name of branch or tag whose files will be used to publish the static website, e.g., release.
+This is an optional setting.
 By default, it is set to the repository’s main branch.
 Once you commit changes to the branch, the website will update automatically in a few minutes.

 Replace the configuration of the website home page, src/pages/index.yaml, with the one you need.
 By default, it contains a configuration for a SourceCraft Sites landing page.
 Do not rename the index.yaml file.